 Have you just created your first podcast?
 Is it recorded, pieced together and ready to be shared with the entire world?
 Now comes the big question.
-How do I host and broadcast my podcast?First, you’ll need to host your audio file so that it’s online.
+How do I host and distribute my podcast?First, you’ll need to host your audio file so that it’s online.
 Then, as a second step, you’ll need to list it on platforms to make it visible to everyone.
 But how do you find your way in this jungle?
 We’ll tell you.

 Host a podcast for free